lancopku/meProp/src/README.md

     define the MLP model for MNIST modules.py
-    define modules for meProp (equivalent to torch.nn.Linear)
+    define modules for meProp (equivalent to torch.nn.Linear) util.py
+    define the helper class for running experiments

 ```

-- To see the general training procedure, please refer to util.py.
+- To see the general training procedure, please refer to [util.py](./pytorch/util.py).
-- To see the implementation of meProp and unified meProp, please refer to functions.py.
+- To see the implementation of meProp and unified meProp, please refer to [functions.py](./pytorch/functions.py).
-- To see the MLP structure used, please refer to modules.py and model.py.
+- To see the MLP structure used, please refer to [modules.py](./pytorch/modules.py) and [model.py](./pytorch/model.py).